Overview

 - The following message appears:

-Step 2 — Copying the public key you just created on your home computer to your DreamHost server
+Copying the public key to your DreamHost server (home computer)

 - Run the following command to copy the public key on your local computer to DreamHost's server.